Overview

 Please get in touch.
 We have been as careful as we can to ensure we write to the right people, but it is not always easy to be 100% sure.
 We will be able to clarify with a couple of quick questions if you are not the person we are looking for.

-What else does The Henry Smith Charity do?
+What else does the Henry Smith Foundation do?

 We are best known for the grants we make to organisations throughout the UK.
 Our grant programmes distribute around £50 million each year, mainly to support organisations and projects that help combat social disadvantage and poverty in disadvantaged areas or communities.
 You can find out more about our work on our website.
 You can also check us out using the ‘Search for a charity’ section of the Charity Commission’s website.
 Our charity number is 230102.